WaveRunner7/Dodge-The-Creeps-PC/README.md

 *  UI

-In This Version There Are:
+In This Version There It Contains The Following Quality Of Life Improvements:
  - Controller Support.
  - key prompts for controller and keyboard
  - AND SOME WIDESCREEN!!!